DieuveilleWebH3/hello-younzee/README.md

   # This should be the username of our database server, by default it usually is  "postgres"
   username: "**********",

-  # This should be the password of our database server, the one use when PostgreSQL was installed
+  # This should be the password of our database server, the one used when PostgreSQL was installed
   password: "**********",

   # This should be the hostname of our database server, running on local it is "localhost"